 Predicates that depend on two variables.

-Semi-definite programming is universal, for any fixed domain d and any predicate that the depends we can do better than random [H].
+Semi-definite programming is universal and applies to any fixed domain d and any predicate.

-Belongs at least to class 4, if optimal significantly better than random, we can efficiently find solution significantly better than random.
+Belongs at least to class 4, if optimal solution is significantly better than random, we can efficiently find solution significantly better than random [H].